bergziege/MSFS-Toolbar-Generator/index.md

 - You might already have another toolbar with the same name so they are overwriting each other when loaded into the sim

+The application suddenly closes!

+- There currently is no error handling or whatsoever.
+So any little thing thats not going as expected might kill the application.

-### Future versions may include:
+### Future versions (maybe) include:

+- Error handling and build log
-- use "Space" and other characters in the toolbar name
+- Use "Space" and other characters in the toolbar name
-- set the iframe url directly in the application
+- Set the iframe url directly in the application
-- manage multiple toolbars and their urls
+- Manage multiple toolbars and their urls